ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

     sms_data_class
       The SMS data class name.

-      Only returned when the data set is managed by SMS and sms_managed is set to true.
+      Only returned when the dataset is managed by SMS and sms_managed is set to true.

       | **returned**: success
       | **type**: str